Scores fleeing South Sudan fighting drown in Nile - officials

 "Most of the casualties were children because the adults probably swam to safety," he told Reuters.

-U.N. spokesman Martin Nesirky told reporters in New York that as a result of Tuesday's violence, the number of uprooted people seeking refuge at the U.N. base in Malakal has nearly doubled to 20,000.
-Almost 1,000 peacekeepers there - including 110 newly arrived police - are protecting civilians, he said.

-The South Sudanese presidential spokesman said 200 people had died after the ferry capsized and accused rebels of driving panicked residents out of town.
-Nesirky said the U.N. mission in South Sudan was trying to verify reports of casualties from the ferry accident.
+He said 200 people had died after the ferry capsized and accused rebels of driving panicked residents out of town.

-Fighting that erupted in mid-December has reopened ethnic faultlines.
+Fighting that erupted in mid-December has re-opened ethnic faultlines.
 According to one estimate, the conflict may have killed as many as 10,000 people, although there is no official toll for those killed in the desperately poor nation.

-The United Nations has said that well over 1,000 people have died.
+The United Nations says 500,000 people have fled their homes, with more than 70,000 of them fleeing abroad.

 Peace talks in the Ethiopian capital that began this month have made little obvious progress till now, with the government rejecting rebel demands for the release of 11 of their political allies jailed after they were accused of attempting a coup.